 Prerequisites for the GEPN Program

-While there are no mandatory prerequisites for the GEPN program, we strongly encourage applicants, especially those without science based backgrounds, to take collegiate courses in human anatomy, human physiology, statistics and biophysical sciences.
+While there are no mandatory prerequisites for the GEPN program, we strongly encourage applicants, especially those without science based backgrounds, to complete or be in the process of completing collegiate courses in anatomy & physiology (I & II), general chemistry (or higher level chemistry course ) and microbiology.

 Letters of Recommendation